-There’s no denying that this is a stressful situation.
+There’s no denying that the current situation can cause stress.
 You’re spending 24 hours a day with your family, your partner, your housemate, or even on your own, plus you might have worries about your financial situation, yours and your family’s health and the plans you had made for the next few months.

-So, we wanted to put together some simple ideas to help you cope with stress.
+So, we wanted to put together some simple coping with stress techniques.

 Get plenty of rest